lehmannro/commithero/README.rst

   return a tuple of *title* and *description* on every single invocation.
 * See `ProgressiveAchievement` for achievements which have multiple levels.

+Achievements are currently limited to one repository and can **not** be shared among several repositories.
+While there is technically no problem with walking multiple repository histories from one shared state, some achievements assume they are operating on a single repository for semantic purposes.

 See Also
 ========